ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 A Client is the device that the server will send this data to.
 Note that a BLE device can act both as a Client and Server simultaneously.

 To understand the GATT, you need to understand Services and Characteristics.
 Services are a grouping of one or more Attributes (a generic term for any type of data exposed by the server).
-It groups together related information, for example IMU data.
+It groups together related information, for example, IMU data.

-A Characteristic is always part of a Service, which is a peice of the data associated with that service.
+A Characteristic is always part of a Service, which is a piece of data associated with that service.
 For example, X-Axis Acceleration could be a characteristic of the IMU Data Service.

-To interact with these characteristics, we can perfom operations on them.
+To interact with these characteristics, we can perform operations on them.
 In BLE, there are six types of operations on Characteristics:

 1. Commands
 2. Requests